 Industrial electricians are electricians that install, maintain, troubleshoot and repair industrial electrical equipment and related electrical and electronic control systems.
-Tasks include checking switches, motors, regulators and other parts of an industrial electrical system.
+Electrician services typically include checking switches, motors, regulators and other parts of an industrial electrical system.
 They typically work in factories, warehouses, plants and mines which are classified as industrial companies.
 They need to work with varying types of systems such as hydraulic and pneumatic.
 Moreover, they require advanced expertise so they can handle sophisticated equipment such as robotics used in these industries.

 To understand where an industrial electrician fits into the broader types of electricians, one would need to understand the differences between a lineman and wireman.
 Most importantly, electricians can be divided into two main categories: electrical lineman who will work on power supply lines and wireman who install, repair and maintain electrical circuits in buildings, premises and machinery.
 As a result, industrial electricians are classified as wireman and not electrical lineman.